sepandhaghighi/penney/README.md

 ## Overview

 Penney's game, named after its inventor Walter Penney, is a binary (head/tail) sequence generating game between two or more players.
 Player A selects a sequence of heads and tails (of length 3 or larger), and shows this sequence to player B. Player B then selects another sequence of heads and tails of the same length.
 Subsequently, a fair coin is tossed until either player A's or player B's sequence appears as a consecutive subsequence of the coin toss outcomes.
-The player whose sequence appears first wins [[Wikipedia](https://en.wikipedia.org/wiki/Penney%27s_game)].
+The player whose sequence appears first wins.
 Here we have a clone of this game that I wrote during coronavirus quarantine days.

+ℹ️ In playing with the computer, the computer selects its sequence randomly

+ℹ️ For details about how the winning probability is calculated, you can visit [Penney’s game between many players](https://arxiv.org/pdf/1212.3973) paper

 <table>